bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 It's also important to keep track of when exactly the loop runs every time, so that we can calculate how many milliseconds it's been since the loop last ran.
 This is a concept known as "delta time" and it's extremely important for ensuring smooth, consistent gameplay regardless of how fast a player's computer is.
 Fortunately, `requestAnimationFrame` passes the number of milliseconds since the window was loaded into the loop function, which we can use to calculate the delta time.

-We'll also add a function called `draw`, where we will eventually place all the code for drawing the paddles and pong ball to the screen.
+We'll also add a function called `draw`, where we will eventually place all the code for drawing the rackets and pong ball to the screen.

 ```javascript
 function draw () {